Frequently Asked Questions on Protecting Sensitive Information About Historic Properties Under Section 304 of the NHPA

 Multiple officials involved in a Section 106 review may be authorized by the NHPA to withhold information under Section 304.
 Each official is responsible for conducting its own Section 304 determination unless, as noted above, the officials are able to develop a plan for consulting with the Keeper and protecting sensitive information collaboratively.

-For further information, contact Ms. Kelly Fanizzo, Assistant General Counsel, Office of General Counsel, or Dr. Tom McCulloch, Assistant Director, Office of Federal Agency Programs, at 202-517-0200, or via e-mail to firstname.lastname@example.org or email@example.com.
+For further information, contact Ms. Kelly Fanizzo, Assistant General Counsel, Office of General Counsel, or Ms. Alexis Clark, Historic Preservation Specialist, Office of Federal Agency Programs, at 202-517-0200, or via e-mail to email@example.com or firstname.lastname@example.org.